 1 cup flour, heat treated (see information above)

 - Pour the mini chocolate chips into a bowl and place them in the freezer for about 15 minutes.

 - Chilling the chocolate chips will help to keep them from melting when they are stirred into the warm fudge.

-- You want to make sure the sugar is beat long enough to dissolve into the butter so that your cookie dough fudge isn’t grainy.
+- You want to make sure the sugar is beaten long enough to dissolve into the butter so that your cookie dough fudge isn't grainy.

 - Stir in the vanilla and milk and mix until well combined.